 - Apply moisturiser.

 TURMERIC FOR EYE INFECTION RELIEF

-To make an effective eye infection compress, combine 2 tablespoons powdered turmeric, 1 tablespoon honey, 1 tablespoon organic, unfiltered apple cider with 1 cup warm water, soaking a facecloth in the
+To make an effective eye infection compress, combine two tablespoons powdered turmeric, one tablespoon honey, one tablespoon organic, unfiltered apple cider with 1 cup warm water, soaking a facecloth in the

 the mixture and applying it to the infected.

 TURMERIC FOR BRUISE RELIEF